 SLC has developed a sector leading methodology to support local authorities at this challenging time.
 As lead authors of the Sport England Strategic Outcomes Guidance and Leisure Services Delivery Guidance, we are able to offer considered advice and support from a team of highly experienced consultants with an exceptional track record.

 We have a strong understanding of the realities facing our sector and how we can help facilitate optimum solutions to enable a more resilient sector during and post-COVID.

-SLC has helped 18 local authorities to reopen over 100 facilities following the government’s announcement that leisure services could resume from 25 July.
+SLC helped 18 local authorities to reopen over 100 facilities following the government’s announcement that leisure services could resume, following the first national lockdown, from 25 July.